ultralytics/ultralytics/docs/en/datasets/index.md

 - [VOC](detect/voc.md): The Pascal Visual Object Classes (VOC) dataset for object detection and segmentation with 20 object classes and over 11K images.
 - [xView](detect/xview.md): A dataset for object detection in overhead imagery with 60 object categories and over 1 million annotated objects.
 - [Roboflow 100](detect/roboflow-100.md): A diverse object detection benchmark with 100 datasets spanning seven imagery domains for comprehensive model evaluation.
 - [Brain-tumor](detect/brain-tumor.md): A dataset for detecting brain tumors includes MRI or CT scan images with details on tumor presence, location, and characteristics.
-It's vital for training computer vision models to automate tumor identification, aiding in early diagnosis and treatment planning.
-- [African-wildlife](detect/african-wildlife.md): A dataset featuring images of African wildlife, including buffalo, elephant, rhino, and zebra, aids in training computer vision models.
-Essential for identifying animals in various habitats, it supports wildlife research.
+- [African-wildlife](detect/african-wildlife.md): A dataset featuring images of African wildlife, including buffalo, elephant, rhino, and zebras.
+- [Signature](detect/signature.md): A dataset featuring images of various documents with annotated signatures, supporting document verification and fraud detection research.

 ## [Instance Segmentation Datasets](segment/index.md)